Season Eight of “I’m glad you interrupted”

 4. Write our insights and sentences on a practice sheet.

-5. Practice at least 2 minutes every morning from the practice sheet.
+5. Practice at least 2 minutes every morning from the practice sheet out loud.

 Questions & answers #1